Limitless offerings in a city that doesn't sleep

 The TriBeCa flagship for Detroit watch, bike (and more) maker is worth a visit.
 More than a shop, the location is designed to keep people engaged.
 Their café and newsstand, run by sandwich masters The Smile, sits right up front.
 It's a good place for a coffee or a snack before embarking upon a wonderland of Shinola branded products—from handmade watches, bicycles and paper goods to limited edition collaborations with like-minded brands—and other carefully selected items.
 The brick and mortar store is a showcase for some of the finest American made products that generally exist only online.
 It’s All-American, celebrated in NYC.
 This neighborhood and its cultural heritage happens to house the famed Tribeca Film Festival.
 See what drew the festival there by strolling about the under-explored, winding streets, or head south a few blocks for the World Trade Center Memorial Site and the historic financial district.
 For fuller eats, Smith & Mills restaurant—a former carriage house—offers one of the city’s best burgers in a fascinating, modified environment.
 If you’re planning a late one, swing over to the ground floor of The Woolworth building.
 Their lounge, The Wooly, mixes eccentric décor with a relaxed lounge environment.
 The space also features many surprise DJs who, depending on the night, can amp up just about anyone, or settle the audience into thoughtful conversation.

-No place better reflects the East Williamsburg/Bushwick, Brooklyn surge than Roberta's Pizza.
-This is no New York City pizzeria: While their pizza are a staple of the menu—and constructed from fresh ingredients, in clever pairings, then cooked in hot, fragrant smoke—the sit down restaurant is top-notch foodie heaven.
+No place better reflects the Bushwick, Brooklyn surge than Roberta's Pizza.
+This is not your average New York City pizzeria.
+While their pies are a menu staple—and constructed from locally grown, fresh ingredients in clever pairings, then cooked in wood-fired oven brought over from Italy—the sit-down restaurant is a top-notch foodie heaven.
 Complexity varies across foraged greens salads, aged and cured meats and seasonal delicacies.
 Roberta's dance-party vibes, their fantastic happy hour and the exceptional food draw Manhattanites out for an excursion.
 When you're done in their outdoor garden space, the neighborhood has much else to offer.
 Tandem, not far, is a local watering hole that best represents the Bushwick scene, with all offerings reasonably priced.
-The Narrows also provides another great local option.
-Kávé Espresso bar meets all coffee requirements, especially when their patio seating is open in the summertime!
-It's located in The Loom, which also houses a yoga center.
-Roberta's doesn't take reservations and there can be quite a wait, but that's the perfect excuse to explore.
+The Narrows also provides another great local option with its ambient atmosphere and perfectly poured cocktails.
+Located within The Loom building, Kávé Espresso bar meets all coffee requirements, especially when their patio seating is open in the summertime.
+Roberta's doesn't take reservations and there can be an extensive wait list, but that's the perfect excuse to go explore.

 The creation of dim sum master chef Joe Ng and Chinese food expert Ed Schoenfeld, RedFarm offers the greenmarket mentality applied to modern Chinese masterpieces.
 Rustic décor meets dim sum exploration, and it's all locavore.
 The steamed baby bok choy is a delightful revision on a classic, but the Pac Man dumplings and yuzu wasabi shrimp unveil an experience not offered elsewhere.
 The wooden warmth of the interior creates a farmhouse feel—it’s a delightful sensory mingling.
 This neighborhood isn’t shy on good food if RedFarm doesn’t strike your fancy.
 Next door neighbor Swine provides the best in pork and beyond (with a bone marrow brisket burger to write home about).
 The famed Spotted Pig and the bakery fresh diner Westville are both close by.
 With the IFC Center and Film Forum also in West Village walking distance, two of the best independent film theaters are most likely showing things you won’t get at home.
 For a little shopping, Del Piano New York is just around the corner, with stylish hand-made men’s shoes.
 (They do Italian leather better than most.)
 If you take the time to get lost in one of the most beautiful neighborhoods the city has to offer, you’ll also stumble into everything from designer cupcakes—like Magnolia—to boutiques and thrift stores, or you can pursue shops dedicated to the best in take-home bread and cheese.